Year Five

 P.E

-P.E will be taught this half-term by class teachers which will be on Fridays during term 1, 3 and 5.
-PE will be on Mondays during terms 2, 4 and 6.
+P.E will be taught this half-term by Mr Williams which will be on Monday.
 Please ensure that children come to school dressed in their PE kit.
 We will aim to be outside, weather dependent, so please make sure that your child is suitably dressed.

 Reading